 A left side stroke is a life-altering event, but you can optimize recovery by understanding the unique secondary effects that may occur.
-Although every stroke is different, there are known side effects that individuals are more likely to experience after a stroke on the left side of the brain.
+Although every stroke is different, there are known effects that individuals are more likely to experience after a stroke on the left side of the brain.

-Understanding Left Hemisphere Stroke
+Understanding Left Side Stroke

 A stroke takes place when blood flow in the brain becomes disrupted by either a blocked artery (ischemic stroke) or burst artery (hemorrhagic stroke).
-Brain cells that are deprived of oxygen-rich blood can suffer cell death, which is why a stroke is considered to be a medical emergency.
+Brain cells that are deprived of oxygen-rich blood can suffer cell death, which is why a stroke is a medical emergency.
 Common stroke risk factors include high blood pressure, high cholesterol, obesity, and smoking.

-Side Effects of Left Hemisphere Stroke
+Secondary Effects of Left Side Stroke

-Hemiplegia or Hemiparesis: Impaired Strength on the Right Side
+Right Side Hemiparesis: Weakness on the Right Side of the Body

 Aphasia: Difficulty with Language

 There are many different types of aphasia and it’s important to work with a specialist called a speech-language pathologist for an accurate diagnosis and treatment plan.
 Not all language impairments fall under aphasia, though.
 There’s also a side effect called apraxia of speech, which we will discuss next.

 Apraxia of Speech: Difficulty with Communication